discos/doc/developer/howto/integrating/integrating.rst

 .. _integrating-howto:

 ####################################
-How to integrate a device in Nuraghe
+How to integrate a device in DISCOS
 ####################################

 .. sectionauthor:: :ref:`mbuttu`

-The goal of this document is to explain the steps you have to follow if you want to integrate a device (a backend, a receiver, etc.) in Nuraghe.
+The goal of this document is to explain the steps you have to follow if you want to integrate a device (a backend, a receiver, etc.) in DISCOS.
 It is really easy, just follow this two steps:

 * contact the :ref:`project manager <project-manager>` in order to plan the